nmiano1111/developer-challenge/README.md

 npm start
 ```

+Swagger docs for the backend can be found at [http://localhost:4001/api-docs/](http://localhost:4001/api-docs/).

 ### 4) Set up and run frontend
 The frontend is implemented with the React framework in TypeScript.